etsraphael/WiinsWebDapp/projects/feed-publication-card/README.md

       | PostPublicationModel
       | VideoPublicationModel
   ) => {
-    // your publication will be here after to save it }
+    // your publication will be here after saving it
+  }
 );
 ```